 OSPI is supporting attendance & reengagement through the ESSER Attendance & Reengagement Project.
 Find out more by reading the Attendance and Reengagement Project Explainer.

 On this page, you'll find best practices to help you in your attendance improvement work!
 Addressing attendance is most successful when using a multi-tiered approach.
 This integrated system connects all of the academic and non-academic interventions, supports, and services available in schools and communities to support instruction and eliminate barriers to learning and teaching.
 Visit the Multi-Tiered System of Supports (MTSS) webpage for more information.

 Engaging Community Partners

 Community members, organizations, and businesses are critical partners in this work.
-This work is not on schools alone, and there are many willing helping hands.
-Here are a few ways that community partners can support students to attend school:
+This work is not on schools alone; there are many willing helping hands.
+Here are a few ways that community partners can support students in attending school:

 - prizes for incentive programs

 - posters in business windows